redisson/redisson/docs/observability.md

 * `redisson.license.active-instances` - A Gauge of the number of active Redisson PRO clients
 * `redisson.executor-pool-size` - A Gauge of the number of executor threads pool size
 * `redisson.netty-pool-size` - A Gauge of the number of netty threads pool size
-* `netty.eventexecutor.tasks.pending` - Number of pending tasks in Netty event executor
+* `redisson.netty-tasks-pending` - A Gauge of pending tasks in Netty event executor

 **Metrics per Redis or Valkey node**